 The Graduate Center (GC) is the focal point for advanced teaching and research at the City University of New York (CUNY), the nation's largest urban public university.
 Devoted exclusively to graduate education, the GC fosters pioneering research and scholarship in the arts and sciences, and trains students for careers in universities and the private, nonprofit, and government sectors.
 With over 35 doctoral and master’s programs of the highest caliber, and 20 research centers, institutes, and initiatives, the GC benefits from highly ambitious and diverse students and alumni—who in turn teach hundreds of thousands of undergraduates every year.
 Through its public programs, the GC enhances New York City’s intellectual and cultural life.

 The Graduate Center is home to a core faculty of approximately 140 teachers and mentors, virtually all senior scholars, many leaders in their disciplines, and more than a third holding the rank of Distinguished Professor—the University’s very highest academic honor.
-Further, as the only consortium of its kind in the nation, the Graduate Center draws upon more than 1,700 faculty from across the CUNY colleges, as well as from cultural, academic, and scientific institutions throughout New York City and beyond.
+Further, as the only consortium of its kind in the nation, the Graduate Center draws upon approximately 1,800 faculty from across the CUNY colleges, as well as from cultural, academic, and scientific institutions throughout New York City and beyond.

 By virtue of its competitively funded doctoral programs

 , its emphasis on research, and wide-ranging professional training, the Graduate Center benefits from a highly ambitious and diverse student body.
-About 90 percent of its 4,071 students are enrolled in doctoral programs, and a growing number of master's students pursue degrees in disciplinary and interdisciplinary master's programs
+About 87 percent of its 3,809 students are enrolled in doctoral programs, and a growing number of master's students (487 in Fall 2016) pursue degrees in disciplinary and interdisciplinary master's programs

 .
 Throughout their courses of study, Graduate Center students acquire tools and skills that increase and diversify their prospects for careers both inside and outside the academy.